I

 and I had a lot of fun together!
 We went to and from WSCC.
 I often

-winter – when the rinse water would turn to ice!
+rinse water would turn to ice!

 I

-graduated from WSCC, with an associates degree, just after I had
+graduated from WSCC with an associate's degree just after I had

-already started my first full-time job, at Dodge-Reliance Electric
+already started my first full-time job at Dodge-Reliance Electric

 programmer and operator.